Natalie-Pluto/ATM-Server/README.md

     ```

 - ### **1 - Withdraw**

-    The user will be asked to enter the amount to be withdrawn:
+    If user entered `1` which is 'Withdraw', the user will be asked to enter the amount to be withdrawn:
     ```
     Please enter the amount you want to withdraw:
     ```